Life Can Be Beautiful: Cultural legacy

 In 1948, "Life Can Be Beautiful" was a song by Jimmy McHugh and Harold Adamson.

 The title was sometimes employed as a sarcastic catchphrase, as when it was spoken by William Holden in Sunset Boulevard (1950) and James Dean in Rebel Without a Cause (1955).
-In the 1944 film I'll Be Seeing You, Ginger Rogers’ character mentions the radio program "Life Can Be Wonderful" to Joseph Cotton's character during a romantic moment.
+In the 1944 film I'll Be Seeing You, Ginger Rogers’ character mentions the radio program "Life Can Be Wonderful" to Joseph Cotten's character during a romantic moment.
 Jack Benny also alluded to the program on his radio series, and Homer and Jethro released a 1959 album called Life Can Be Miserable.

 The phrase entered the language and continues to the present day with both humorous and legitimate usage.
 It has been used for titles of fiction, nonfiction, poetry and self-help books.